11 Haunted Places in Washington you need to visit

 Like so many other old and ruined buildings, Fort Vancouver has its fair share of secrets hidden within its wall.

-Some of the strange phenomena that has been reported there include phones ringing when they are completely unplugged and doors opening or closing by themselves.
+Some of the strange phenomena reported there include phones ringing when they are completely unplugged and doors opening or closing by themselves.

-There is one particular ghost who members of staff have nicknamed ‘Sully’ that likes to sit in the cafe drinking coffee!
+There is one particular ghost whom staff members have nicknamed ‘Sully’ who likes to sit in the cafe drinking coffee!

 6. Mount Baker Theatre, Bellingham